St3ve89/kaboodle-test/README.md

 docker-compose up --build
 ```

-- This command starts the backend API and frontend services, as well as any other services defined in the `docker-compose.yml` file.
+- This command starts the backend API and frontend services.

 3. Access the application:
    - Frontend: http://localhost:3000